Jacksonville Bridge-the-Gap Alimony Lawyer

 While similar to the purpose of durational alimony, bridge-the-gap alimony does not necessarily factor in how long the couple has been married or how long it might take for the receiving spouse to gain employment.
 Oppositely, the length of durational alimony will often correspond with how long the couple has been married—as long as it was a short-term (less than 7 years) or moderate-term (7-17 years) marriage.
 As such, durational alimony payments cannot exceed the length of the marriage, which would allow for a maximum award of 17 years.

-When you contact my firm at (904) 849-5183, you can rest easier knowing that you are retaining the help of a Board Certified divorce expert.
+When you contact Charles E. Willmott, P.A. at (904) 849-5183, you can rest easier knowing that you are retaining the help of a Board Certified divorce expert.
+Call our Jacksonville bridge-the-gap alimony attorney today!

 Dedicated To Client Satisfaction